yuvadm/lsys.js/README.md

 L-Systems.JS
 ============

-A full, 3D L-Systems implementation in JavaScript
+A full, 3D L-Systems implementation in JavaScript.
+Generates trees by production rules and draws by converting to cartesian coordinates.

 Usage
 -----